MarriotZ/MarriotZ/docs/readme_en.md

 ## Hi Guys, Welcome to my GitHub 😊

-I am studying at Trinity College Dublin now, and I like using my free time to write seome tech articles and publish them on my Blog
+I am studying at Trinity College Dublin, and I like using my free time to write seome tech articles and publish them on my Blog

 ## 📫 Contacts